MarieLanger/Interactive-SIRmodel-UI/README.md

 # Interactive-SIRmodel-UI

-An interactive program to visualize the influence of certain parameters on herd immunity.
-The used basic underlying mathematical model is the SIR-model.
+### **An interactive program to visualize the influence of certain parameters on the course of the pandemic / herd immunity.**
+The basic underlying mathematical model of the program is the SIR-model.
+Up to 4 models can be plotted simultaneously.
+Both an executable file, as well as the source code (Python) are freely available.
+The UI was made using the Pygame-library.

-The upper plot shows the percentages of Infected people over time.
+**The program shows 2 plots at all times.** The upper plot shows the percentages of Infected people over time.
 For the plot below, the user can select to either plot the percentage of immune people (I+R), or the reproduction rate R over time.
-The R-value was calculated according to the following equation, with R0=beta/gamma, pC = reduction in transmission rates from safety measures, pI = reduction of transmission rates from virus immunities.
+The reproduction rate R was calculated according to the following equation, with R0=beta/gamma, pC = reduction in transmission rates from safety measures, pI = reduction of transmission rates from virus immunities.

 ```math
 R = (1-pC)*(1-pI)*R0
 ```

-The model contains N=1000 individuals in the population.
-The initial values of S, I and R at t=1 are S0=999, I0=1, and R=0.
-Up to 4 models can be plotted simultaneously.

 # Controls